Zaid-Ajaj/the-elmish-book/chapters/dev-flow/compiler-directives.md

   false
   #endif
 ```
-Then you could this `isDevelopment` value in your code to change behavior of certain pieces of code to be optimized in either modes.
+Then you could use this `isDevelopment` value in your code to change behavior of certain pieces of code to be optimized in either modes.
 The best example of this is when you do some logging during development to the console.
 When in development, you want to see all errors but in production you don't want that.
-Usually we log errors that happens outside of our control such as HTTP errors when the external services are unavailable for example.
+Usually we log errors that happen outside of our control such as HTTP errors when the external services are unavailable for example.
 This is how we would do it.
 First define a module for logging functions, for now with only one function that logs the error to the console when in development mode:
 ```fsharp
 [<RequireQualifiedAccess>]
 module Log